balrog-ai/experiments/README.md

 If you are interested in submitting your agent to the [BALROG Leaderboard](https://balrogai.com/), please do the following:

 1. Fork and clone this repository.
-2. Create a new folder with the submission date and the agent name (e.g. 20240921_balrog_gpt4o).
+2. Create a new folder with the submission date and the agent name in the LLM or VLM directory (e.g. submissions/LLM/20240921_balrog_gpt4o).
 3. Copy the log of the run of your agent, please include the following files from your agent's evaluation:
     - babaisai: babaisai folder, containing summary and trajectory logs
     - babyai: babyai folder, containing summary and trajectory logs